jiradeto/gsoc-summary/README.md

 [#693](https://github.com/google/graphicsfuzz/pull/693): Expression Generator: introduce uniforms

 #### Future development
 Currently, the shader generator tool has a limited number of transformations.
 The next steps for this tool involve extending transformations set and integrating this tool into the fuzzing chain of GraphicsFuzz.
-Afterward, it would also be interesting to apply the new capabilities to find a shader compiler bug.
+Afterward, it would also be interesting to apply new capabilities of GraphicsFuzz armed with the new tool to find bugs in shader compilers.